-- Create an INF file for your driver:
+- Create an INF file for your driver package:

-- Review the list of INF sections and directives that are valid in Windows Driver packages.
+- Review the list of INF sections and directives that are valid in Universal driver packages.

-- Use the InfVerif tool to verify that your driver package's INF file follows Declarative (D) requirements for Windows Drivers.
+- Use the InfVerif tool to verify that your driver package's INF file follows Declarative (D) requirements.
 It should pass

 - Ensure that any optional component packages that do not contain core driver functionality are separated from the base driver package.

 - Hardware support applications associated with your driver package must be distributed through the Microsoft Store.